lochoang-web/lochoang-web/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Web Development Degree
+- Associate in applied technology - Web Development

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day